bykof/bykof.github.com/docs/golang/index.md

 # Introduction

-Welcome to my golang lectures.
+Welcome to my Golang lectures.

-On the left side you will find several topics of this lectures.
+On the left side you will find several topics of this lecture.